 COLOREVERSIBLE

 Launched in 2016, OOF’s brand name and iconic logo were inspired by an eponymous painting by pop-artist Ed Ruscha.
 The label’s DNA is encompassed in the neologism ‘coloreversible’: every jacket combines two color schemes, shapes and techniques and is completely reversible; each side has its own distinctive look and functionality.
-Th idea of an identity that can be dismantled and reassembled is in line with the brand’s philosophy.
-For S/S 18, OOF is adding new fabrics including shape-memory textile for men, an ultra-light crinkle effect fabric for women and iridescent light nylons.
+The idea of an identity that can be dismantled and reassembled is in line with the brand’s philosophy.
+For S/S 18, OOF is adding new fabrics, including a shape-memory textile for men, an ultra-light crinkle effect fabric for women and iridescent light nylons.

 www.oofwear.com